Megacraspedus squalida

 Megacraspedus squalida is a moth of the family Gelechiidae.
 It was described by Edward Meyrick in 1926.
 It is found in Spain.

 The wingspan is about 18 mm.
 The forewings are whitish, irregularly sprinkled with fuscous and blackish, the veins forming obscurely defined white lines.
 The hindwings are whitish.

+Megacraspedus squalida is a small twirler moth known primarily from Spain, distinguished by its small size and, most notably, the flightless nature of its females due to extreme wing reduction.